Things to Do in Kampala

 Important Notes:

-- Participants are encouraged to bring water and a bag for their gadgets.
+- Bring water and a bag for your gadgets.

 You can easily contact us through what’s app +256787134239